smXplorer/AlliGator/docs/source/alligator-phasor-plot-panel.rst

 Color-coding Phasors with a user-defined Color Map
 ++++++++++++++++++++++++++++++++++++++++++++++++++

 The phasor plot can sometimes be complex to interpret.
-A additional tool to explore the location in the sample, of pixels characterized by different phasor values, is provided by the ``Phasor Color Map`` option of the *Source Image*'s *Overlay Mode* pull-down list:
+An additional tool to explore the location in the sample, of pixels characterized by different phasor values, is provided by the ``Phasor Color Map`` option of *Overlay Mode* pull-down list/button located to the right of the color box :

 .. image:: images/AlliGator-Phasor-Ratio-Overlay-Modes.png
    :align: center